PhyPiDAQ/PhyPiDAQ/docs/DevelopersGuide.md

 As stated in the package summary, *PhyPiDAQ project* aims at  providing high-school and garduate students easy and transparent access to state-of-the-art measurement technology and data acquisition tools.
-Therefore, the components of the *PhyPiDAQ* package are not primarily meant as a stand-alone program, but rather serve as a base or framewort to encourage own developments.
+Therefore, the components of the *PhyPiDAQ* package are not primarily meant as a stand-alone program, but rather serve as a base or framework to encourage own developments.
 Owing to this pedagogical goal, the structure of the code is deliberately kept very minimalistic and simple.
 Sensors are supported by wrapper classes with a unique and simple interface; using these classes to configure and read out a sensor follows a very straight-forward scheme, illustrated here for a sensor named *SENSOR*:

 ```